-Many engineers want to migrate to Australia and apply for the Engineering registration every year.
-EA, Engineers Australia, is a chosen body for evaluating skills and ability subjecting to engineering occupations in Australia and registering engineers as certified professionals.
-For the development of a nation, engineers can contribute to different sectors like agriculture, construction, transportation, education, health sector, communication, and overall development.
+Many engineers want to migrate to Australia and apply for engineering registration annually.
+Engineers Australia (EA) is the designated body in Australia for evaluating engineering skills and abilities and registering engineers as certified professionals.
+Engineers can contribute to a nation’s development in different sectors like agriculture, construction, transportation, education, health, communication, and overall development.

 - Engineers Australia membership or eligibility to join as an EA member